Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Introduction

-As a continuation effort to the work in Ref. \cite{cheng2018real}, this paper considers that the solar sailcraft's attitude is constrained, and an NN-based method will be developed for real-time generation of optimal guidance command.
-Firstly, the time-optimal problem for the solar sailcraft with constraints on attitude is formulated.
+As a continuation effort to the work in Ref. \cite{cheng2018real}, this paper considers a scenario where the solar sailcraft's attitude is constrained, and an NN-based method will be developed for real-time generation of the optimal guidance command.
+Firstly, the time-optimal problem for the solar sailcraft with constraints on the attitude is formulated.
 Then, necessary conditions for optimal trajectories are established by employing the PMP.
 These conditions allow using a saturation function to approximate the optimal guidance law.
 Unlike conventional optimization-based approaches, such as indirect methods and direct methods which often suffer from convergence issues \cite{chen2019nonlinear}, we formulate a parameterized system to facilitate the generation of datasets for training NNs.
 In this method, an optimal trajectory can be generated by solving an initial value problem instead of a TPBVP.
 As a consequence, a large number of optimal trajectories can be readily obtained.

-However, discontinuous jumps in the optimal guidance command may defer one from obtaining perfect approximation of the optimal guidance command, leading to a critical challenge.
-To resolve this issue, one viable method is to use NN to approximate smooth co-states instead, as was done in Ref. \cite{parrish2018low}.
-Unfortunately, using co-states to train NNs is not reliable as the relationship between co-states and optimal guidance command is highly nonlinear.
+However, discontinuous jumps in the optimal guidance command may defer one from obtaining perfect approximation.
+To resolve this issue, one viable method is to use NNs to approximate smooth co-states instead, as was done in Ref. \cite{parrish2018low}.
+Unfortunately, using co-states to train NNs is not reliable as the relationship between co-states and the optimal guidance command is highly nonlinear.
 This may result in magnified propagation errors even for small errors from the predicted co-states \cite{rubinsztejn2020neural}.
 To avoid this difficulty, we propose to employ two co-states to preprocess the guidance command, smoothing out the discontinuous jumps.
 After preprocessing, the guidance command can be reverted to its original optimal form by examining the sign of one specific co-state.
 To achieve real-time generation of the optimal guidance command, we employ a system comprising three NNs that predict the optimal time of flight, the preprocessed guidance command, and one co-state.
-These three NNs cooperate together to generate the optimal guidance command.
+These three NNs cooperate together to generate the optimal guidance command in real time.

 The remainder of the paper is structured as follows.
 The OCP is formulated in Section \ref{Problem}.
 Section \ref{Characterizations} presents the optimality conditions derived from the PMP, and a parameterized system for optimal solutions is established.
 In Section \ref{OptimalSteering}, procedures for generating the dataset and preprocessing discontinuous jumps are introduced, and the scheme for generating the optimal guidance command in real time is detailed.
 Section \ref{NumericalSimulations} provides some numerical examples to demonstrate the developments of the paper.
 This paper finally concludes by Section \ref{Colus}.